lea10k/Language-Detection-Application/README.md

 - **[word_level_detector_copy.py](https://github.com/lea10k/Language-Detection-Application/blob/main/scripts/word_level_detector_copy.py)**: A variant or backup of the main word-level detector script.

 *Note: The above list may be incomplete.
 To see the full set of scripts, visit the [scripts directory](https://github.com/lea10k/Language-Detection-Application/tree/main/scripts) on GitHub.*

+## Out-of-Place Distance for Word-Level Language Detection

+This application uses the Out-of-Place Distance (OoP) method to classify the language of individual words.
+For each word to be classified, the OoP distance is calculated against the language profiles of all supported languages.
+The language with the lowest distance is considered the most likely language of the word.

+### Implementation Details

+1. **N-Gram Profiles:**
+   Each language has a profile consisting of a ranked list of N-grams (by default, N = 2, 3, 4, 5).

+2. **OoP Distance Calculation:**
+   The input word is split into N-grams.
+For each N-gram, its position (rank) in the profile of each language is checked:
+   - If the N-gram exists in the profile, its rank is used.
+   - If not found, a high penalty rank (typically 1000) is used.

+3. **Distance Normalization:**
+   The sum of the ranks for all N-grams is divided by the number of N-grams (normalization).

+4. **Multiple N-Gram Types:**
+   OoP distances are calculated for all configured N-gram lengths.
+The final result is the average of these values.

+5. **Language Selection:**
+   The language with the lowest average OoP distance is assigned to the word.

+### Example (Simplified):

+- Word: “Hallo”
+- Languages: English, German, Italian
+- The OoP distance is computed for each language.
+- The language with the smallest distance is chosen.

+### Code Implementation

+The logic is implemented in the `_out_of_place_distance(word, lang)` method of the `WordLevelLanguageDetector` class (`scripts/word_level_detector.py`).
+The actual word detection step then calls the OoP distance computation for all available languages and selects the best match (`detect_word`).